mheriyanto/pytorch-binaries/README.md

    ```
 1. Run `./build_libtorch.sh` to build and pack the zip file.

-## NVIDIA Jetson Nano
+## NVIDIA Drive PX2

 The steps to build it include:

-1. Log in to an NVIDIA Drive PX2 computer or NVIDIA Jetson Nano.
+1. Log in to an NVIDIA Drive PX2 computer.
-1. Operating System: Ubuntu 18.04 for a recent Python.
+1. Upgrade the system from Ubuntu 16.04 to Ubuntu 18.04 for a recent Python.
 1. Install Clang with `sudo apt install -y clang`.
 1. Set environment variables:
    ```bash